greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 Manubot provides a substantial step towards end-to-end document reproducibility, where every figure or piece of data in a manuscript can be traced back to its origin [@sWD9uVuF] and is well-suited for preserving provenance.
 For example, figures can be specified using versioned URLs that refer to the code that created them.
 In addition, manuscripts can be templated, so that numerical values or tables are inserted directly from the repository that created them.
-Figure @fig:contrib provides examples of templates.
+The Figure @fig:contrib caption provides examples of templates.
 Phrases such as "755 Git commits" are written as `{{total_commits}} Git commits` so that the commit count can be automatically updated.

 ### Getting started

 An example repository at <https://github.com/manubot/rootstock>, referred to as Rootstock, demonstrates Manubot's features and serves as a template for users to write their own manuscripts with Manubot.
 The [current setup process](https://github.com/manubot/rootstock/blob/fea9eb80af4ca9d5a116f6c28a6b740272e3c0b9/SETUP.md) includes cloning the Rootstock repository, rebranding it to the user's manuscript, and configuring continuous integration.
-The setup process is complex, but must only be performed once per manuscript.
+The setup process is complex but must only be performed once per manuscript.
-Incorporating new Manubot features is also possible by pulling the latest commits from Rootstock, but sometimes involves resolving Git conflicts.
+Incorporating new Manubot features into an existing manuscript is also possible by pulling the latest commits from Rootstock, which sometimes involves resolving Git conflicts.

-Contributing to an existing manuscript is less technical and can be performed entirely through GitHub's web interface, as discussed in the [Contribution Workflow](#contribution-workflow) section and demonstrated in Video S1.
+Contributing to a manuscript is less technical and can be performed entirely through GitHub's web interface, as discussed in the [contribution workflow](#contribution-workflow) section and demonstrated in [S1 Video](#vid:usage).
-Interested readers can practice editing an existing demo manuscript at <https://github.com/manubot/try-manubot>.
+Interested readers can practice editing a demo manuscript at <https://github.com/manubot/try-manubot>.

-At the 2019 _Pacific Symposium on Biocomputing_, we led a working group where 17 conference participants contributed to a [demo manuscript](https://git.dhimmel.com/psb-manuscript/).
+At the 2019 _Pacific Symposium on Biocomputing_, we led a working group where 17 conference participants contributed to a different [demo manuscript](https://git.dhimmel.com/psb-manuscript/).
 Based on this experience, we believe most computational scholars have the expertise to contribute to a Manubot manuscript.
 Proficiency with Manubot requires familiarity with Markdown, Git, GitHub, and continuous integration.
 While these tools do present a barrier to entry, they are also highly applicable outside of Manubot and increasingly part of the standard curriculum for computational scholars.